 I seem to have had only an on/off switch when it comes to a healthy lifestyle - either awfully perfect or perfectly awful.
-I've been either "off" - self indulgent, totally sedentary, eating mostly restaurant food and lots of desserts - or "on" - exercising, being active and eating only very healthy home cooked meals.
+I've been either "off" - self indulgent, totally sedentary, eating mostly restaurant food and lots of desserts - or "on" - exercising, being active and eating only very healthy home cooked meals tracked to the gram.
 In the past, once I've started going downhill, everything goes - diet, exercise, activity level, sleep habits, you name it.
-Once I get "off track", it's very hard to get back on - always procrastinating till "tomorrow", "Monday" or any time other than "now".
+Of course, once you get "off track", it's very hard to get back on.

-Well like all of you, I've done that very hard first part - I'm back trying again.
+Well like all of you, I've done that very hard first part - I'm back "on the wagon" and trying again.
 This time I'm going to try for "good enough" instead of perfect and hope it's more sustainable.
-Here's hoping we all succeed this time around.
+I'm trying not to be as exacting and rigid about it so that when "life happens" and getting fit can't be a major focus and monopolizer of my time and energy, I won't drop all the good things I'm doing and regain the weight and the bad habits.
+Here's hoping we all succeed.

 To be healthier, feel better, have more energy and an overall better quality of life.

 To lose weight, look better, have more clothing options and avoid the "fat stigma".

 To minimize illness and pain and remain mobile and self sufficient as I age.

 Long term weight goal: 150